RubixML/ML/README.md

 ```sh
 float(0.945)
 ```
 Since we are measuring accuracy, this output means that our Estimator is about 95% accurate given the data we've provided it.
-The second HoldOut parameter 0.2 instructs the validator to use 20% of the dataset for testing.
+The parameter 0.2 instructs the [Validator](#validators) to use 20% of the dataset for testing.
 More data for testing means the result will have less variance however that also means we don't use as much data to train the model.

 ### What Next?
 Now that we've gone through a brief introduction of a simple machine learning problem in Rubix, the next step is to become more familiar with the API and to experiment with some data on your own.
-We highly recommend reading the entire documentation, but if you're eager to get started with Rubix and are comfortable with machine learning a great place to get started is with one of the many datasets available for free on the [University of California Irvine Machine Learning repository](https://archive.ics.uci.edu/ml/datasets.html) website.
+We highly recommend reading the entire documentation, but if you're eager to get started with Rubix and are comfortable with machine learning a great place to get started is with one of the many datasets available for free on the University of California Irvine [Machine Learning repository](https://archive.ics.uci.edu/ml/datasets.html) website.

 ---
 ### API Reference
+Here you will find information regarding the classes that make up the Rubix library.

 ### Dataset Objects
 In Rubix, data is passed around using specialized data structures called Dataset objects.
 Dataset objects make it easy to slice and transport data in a canonical way.